My First Bad Review (and what I did about it)

 I went as far as saying we actually need the bad times more than we care to admit.

-That we can’t understand love without knowing, firsthand, the opposite feeling of rejection and hurt.
+Because seriously, how can we fully appreciate love without knowing, firsthand, the opposite feeling of rejection and hurt?

 One reader wrote this: